-Is one of your goals to stop buying clothes?
+Is one of your goals to stop buying clothes online or to do a clothing ban?
 Perhaps you want to try it for a month or maybe you want to stop buying clothes for a year?
-If so, then I’ve got some tips that I hope you will find helpful!
+If so, then I’ve got some tips that I hope you will find helpful for doing a no shopping for a year challenge.

-This encouraged me to open up more share my journey to recovery.
-It’s been a long road, but I’m grateful for this experience teaching me about my spending habits and what I really want in life.
+This encouraged me to open up more share my journey to recovery and how to follow the no-buy movement.
+It’s been a long road, but I’m grateful for this no shopping for a year challenge teaching me about my spending habits and what I really want in life.

 Since then, I’ve become far more intentional about what I choose to buy and transitioned to a more minimalist lifestyle.
-Today I’m sharing tips to help you stop buying clothes and transform your shopping habits for the better!
+Today I’m sharing tips to help you stop buying clothes for a year and transform your shopping habits for the better!

 - 8 rules for a successful shopping ban